kaisukez/assembly-practice/README.md

 Very easy.

 ## What is next?
 You can adjust this __Makefile__ to be what you want.
-Not only assembly code that use long command when you want to compile it, but also another code that using tons of option when compile, you can adapt it to make it easy to use like I do.
+Not only assembly code that use long command when you want to compile it, but also another code that using tons of option, you can adapt it to make it easy like I do.